Marlins vs. Orioles Player Props Betting Odds

 Soler Stats

-- Soler has picked up a hit in seven straight games.
-During his last 10 games he is hitting .333 with five doubles, two home runs, five walks and five RBI.
+- Soler enters this game looking to extend his eight-game hit streak.
+During his last 10 games he is hitting .324 with five doubles, two home runs, four walks and five RBI.

 Soler Recent Games